 To take all the guesswork out, invest in an automation tool to pin your content at the best and optimal times.

-These tools know the best times your followers will be on Pinterest and will pin on your behalf at those times.
+Automation tools like PLANOLY can help you schedule your pins for the day or week.
+One of the biggest advantages of these tools is that they know the best times your followers will be on Pinterest and will pin on your behalf at those times.

 Invest in Pinterest Networking